-303-2 Dealing with the effects of water recirculation
+Dealing with the effects of water recirculation

-In Germany, wastewater discharges into the municipal water network are subject to a strict legal monitoring.
-Detailed specifications are laid down with regard to any pollutant load, which ensure that discharges of process water cannot lead to any negative effects on the environment or people.
+Wastewater discharges into the municipal water network are subject to strict legal monitoring in Germany.
+Detailed specifications are laid down with regard to possible pollution, which ensure that discharges of process water cannot lead to negative effects on the environment and people.
+To this end, continuous monitoring is carried out by the local authorities.

 At one WDI site, process water is discharged into a watercourse.
-WDI has obtained a special water discharge licence for this from the local authorities.
+WDI has received a special water discharge licence for this from the local authorities.
 There are also strict legal requirements with regard to water quality.
 Before being discharged into the watercourse, the process water is purified and any pollutants are filtered out.
 Continuous monitoring is carried out by the local authorities.